Kroll Opera House: 1848–1894: Between success and bankruptcy

 Engel's attempts to sell failed because of the Prussian tax authority and the heavy mortgage that weighed down the business.
-In addition, the former parade ground had been refurbished and named Königsplatz (King's Square") by 18 December 1864, the gardens were redone, and later plans were made for a series of monuments to honour the Prussian victories from 1864-71.
+In addition, the former parade ground had been refurbished and named Königsplatz ("King's Square") by 18 December 1864, the gardens were redone, and later plans were made for a series of monuments to honour the Prussian victories from 1864-71.
 After the Franco-Prussian War the Victory Column was solemnly unveiled in the middle of the square on 2 September 1873, while at the same time a long discussion took place at the German Reichstag diet about whether to tear down the Kroll establishment and build a new parliamentary building in its place.
 Only in 1876 did these proposals, which were so detrimental to any future investments, get tossed out, so that Jakob Engel was able to proceed with the modernization and improvement of his establishment.
 In 1885 – the first time in Berlin – the old gas lighting was therefore replaced by the "Edison system" of electric lighting.
 Two years later, Engel was also able to secure a contract extension for another forty years, but he ran out of time to implement his plans.
 He died unexpectedly from a stroke on 28 June 1888.
 His son tried to continue his work, but the "lack of interest from the Berlin public" for the Kroll stage's artistic presentation forced him to sell in 1894."

+An 1893 account of attending an opera there written by American pianist Emily McKibbin: "Tuesday, June 27th, 1893...in the evening went to hear Marcelle Lembuch [or Lenebuch?] in Gounod's "Romeo & Juliet".
+She sang most beautifully & though her voice is not loud or powerful it is so sweet & she has so much execution.
+Besides, she is a perfect actress & in the poison and death scene she is quite wonderful.
+The whole opera was sung in Italian which was delightful, though the Germans cannot pronounce [it].
+Kroll's theatre was dreadfully hot & we could not have stood it had it not been for the 15 min. pause between each of the acts in which we walked up & down outside in the charmingly illuminated gardens.
+It was a very pretty sight."